smkrv/ha-metar-weather/README.md

 - **CAVOK Status** and trend information
 - **Raw METAR String** for reference

+> **ℹ️ Note on Runway State Information**
+>
+> Since November 4, 2021, following amendments to ICAO Annexes 3, 14, and 15, the Runway State Group (RSG) has been officially deprecated in METAR reports.
+Most countries—including EU member states, the United States, Canada, and Australia—have fully transitioned to the SNOWTAM/GRF (Global Reporting Format) system for runway condition reporting.
+As a result, runway state information is no longer included in METAR for the majority of airports worldwide.
+Some countries that maintain independent meteorological reporting standards may still include RSG data in their METAR broadcasts.

 ### Intelligent Trend Analysis

 The integration tracks historical data and calculates trends automatically: